 Production and Trade

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to nickel in Canada:
+Searches of Environment Canada's National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to nickel in Canada:

 NPRI and US Household Products Database